remla2024-team14/lib-ml/README.md

-# lib-ml
+# lib_ml_remla_team14_a2

-lib-ml contains pre-processing logic for data used in our ML training pipeline.
+lib-mllib-ml-remla-team14-a2 contains pre-processing logic for data used in our ML training pipeline.

 ## Features